Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 ![image](https://user-images.githubusercontent.com/81319528/165278908-6b3b78e8-16e9-4840-8623-59f33b791744.png)

 ## Application to topological data analysis
 In the following animations is shown how the reduced graphs, from a family of graphs in a filtration, look like after the contractible reductions.
 Such filtered graphs and its clique complexes correspond to the filtered Vietoris-Rips complex commonly used in topological data analysis.
+The mathematical foundations about the compatibility of the I-contractible reductions and the computing of persistent homology was established in [Collapsibility and homological properties of I-contractible transformations](https://arxiv.org/abs/1808.07461).

 https://user-images.githubusercontent.com/81319528/165279252-9696b62e-87dd-4db2-88d4-6de667ece0d3.mp4